silitics/rugpi/www/docs/getting-started.md

 Note that Rugpi Bakery is distributed as a Docker image (for `arm64` and `amd64`) because it relies on various Linux tools and facilities to build the image.
 Building images outside of Docker is fundamentally only possible on Linux and not officially supported.
 So, to build the image locally, a working Docker installation is required.
+On MacOS, make sure to use the [MacOS virtualization framework and VirtioFS](https://docs.docker.com/desktop/settings/mac/#general) (the default with recent versions of Docker Desktop).
-The template ships with a `run-bakery` shell script (for Linux and macOS) to run Rugpi Bakery in a temporary container.
+The template ships with a `run-bakery` shell script (for Linux and MacOS) to run Rugpi Bakery in a temporary container.
 For Windows, please run Rugpi Bakery inside WSL.

 To print the usage instructions of Rugpi Bakery, in the root directory of the template, run: